-June 26, 2018 (item had been contined from June 5, 2018) the Board adopted Resolution 076-2018 certifying the Addendum to the Final Environmental Impact Report for Western Slope Roadway Capital Improvement Program and Traffic Impact Mitigation program for El Dorado County making Environmental Findings of Fact.
+June 26, 2018, (item had been continued from June 5, 2018) the Board adopted Resolution 076-2018 certifying the Addendum to the Final Environmental Impact Report for Western Slope Roadway Capital Improvement Program and Traffic Impact Mitigation program for El Dorado County making Environmental Findings of Fact.
 Aditionally, the Board adopted Resolution 077-2018 adopting the updated TIM Fee Schedule.
-The new fees went into effect on
+The updated fees went into effect on August 27, 2018.

 April 22, 2019 the Board received and filed a presentation on the TIM Fee Schedule.

 May 14, 2019, the Board adopted Resolution 072-2019 adopting the 2019 TIM Fee Schedule Annual Update.
 The updated fees went into effect on July 15, 2019.